red5pro/streaming-html5/src/page/sample-mixer-pages/singular-live/README.md

 # Usage

 The Red5 CEF Mixer is instructed to load a specified page at a URL and broadcast a live stream to a target Red5 Server.
-This is quickly and easily done using the `composition` html provided from the `mixer` webapp.
+This is quickly and easily done using the `controller` html provided from the `mixer` webapp.

 In order to have a CEF Mixer load this example page to integrate with `Singular.live`, you will first need to deploy the files contained in this repository to a remote location which can be loaded over SSL.